All Episodes

 We are the ones who have put this in the heads of totally innocent people.

-Obviously nothing is stated that boldly, but that's exactly the tone of this really, I
+Obviously, nothing is stated that boldly, but that's exactly the tone of this very, I think, totally dishonest program.

-They're out to harm John as deeply and wound him as harshly as they possibly can and to
+They're out to harm John as deeply and wound him as harshly as they possibly can, and to do the same to me, and to do the same, of course, to the FSPs.

-So, in a sense, John's mistake is going to be mixed in in a careful blend with Bud Hopkins.
+So, in a sense, John's mistake is going to be mixed in a careful blend with Bud Hopkins.

-With regard to the mental illness, John...
-Yes?
+With regard to the mental illness, John, how would you respond to that?

 I mean, you did offer to go to a psychiatrist, did you not?

-Yes, I did, and they never...
-You'd think that a science program investigating something as odd and unusual as alien abduction would snap up an offer like that.
+Do you think that a science program investigating something as odd and unusual as alien abduction would snap up an offer like that?

-Any mystery, John, of mental illness?
+Any history, John, of mental illness?

 No, sir.

-To tell you the truth, I'm a 47-year-old man.
+To tell you this, I'm a 47-year-old man.

 I've been married for 27 years.